Privacy Implies Stability: Information-Theoretic Generalization Bounds for Quantum Learning

 \subsection{Comparision of Theorem \ref{exp_gen_bound} with Theorem $2$ of \cite{WDH2025}}

 In Theorem $2$ of \cite{WDH2025}, the authors obtained an upper-bound on expected generalization bounds of quantum learning algorithms, in terms of R\'enyi divergences.
-We contrast our upper-bound on the expected generalization error (Theorem \ref{exp_gen_bound}) with their results, highlighting the key advantages of our framework.

-\begin{itemize} \item \textbf{Simplified Sub-Gaussianity Assumptions:} In \cite[Theorem $2$]{WDH2025}, the authors introduce five distinct point-wise sub-Gaussianity assumptions, as specified in \cite[Assumption $5$ and $6$]{WDH2025}.
+We contrast our upper-bound on the expected generalization error (Theorem \ref{exp_gen_bound}) with their results, highlighting the key advantages of our framework. \begin{itemize} \item \textbf{Simplified Sub-Gaussianity Assumptions:} In \cite[Theorem $2$]{WDH2025}, the authors introduce five distinct point-wise sub-Gaussianity assumptions, as specified in \cite[Assumption $5$ and $6$]{WDH2025}.
 These conditions are needed there to establish an upper bound in terms of the R\'enyi divergence.
 In contrast, Theorem \ref{exp_gen_bound} replaces Assumptions $5$ and $6$ in \cite{WDH2025} with a single requirement, given in Definition \ref{ass_cq_subg}.
-A key difference is that our condition is formulated in expectation with respect to $P_S \times P_W$, rather than being imposed for all worst-case pairs.

-\item \textbf{Unified Information Measure:} The upper bound derived in \cite[Theorem $2$]{WDH2025} involves two terms based on quantum R\'enyi divergence and one term based on classical R\'enyi divergence.
+A key difference is that our condition is formulated in expectation with respect to $P_S \times P_W$, rather than being imposed for all worst-case pairs. \item \textbf{Unified Information Measure:} The upper bound derived in \cite[Theorem $2$]{WDH2025} involves two terms based on quantum R\'enyi divergence and one term based on classical R\'enyi divergence.
 This structure stems from the separate sub-Gaussianity assumptions formulated in \cite[Assumption $5$ and $6$]{WDH2025}.
-By contrast, our bound in Theorem \ref{exp_gen_bound} is expressed in terms of a single information-theoretic quantity that simultaneously captures both classical and quantum dependencies.
+By contrast, our bound in Theorem \ref{exp_gen_bound} is expressed in terms of a single information-theoretic quantity that simultaneously captures both classical and quantum dependencies. \end{itemize}